 We accept Police advice that only children ten and over should ride to school unaccompanied.
 Safety helmets are essential protection for your child and we require any child riding to or from school to wear one.
 This is still the responsibility of parents even though they are at school.
-Guidelines are available from the office for parents who want their child to bring their cycles/scooters into the school grounds.

 Cell Phones / Valuable Items

 Children are not encouraged to bring cell phones or any other valuable objects to school.
 The school takes no responsibility for them.
 If, with your permission, your child has to have a cell phone with them, then like any valuable item it must be given to the class teacher during the day.

 Children are not only encouraged to participate in the various arts but also to attend professional performances of the arts that take place here from time to time.

 We have a dental clinic on our grounds with the entrance further down Moonshine Road.
 Contact can be made with the dental therapist by ringing the dental clinic number 0800 TALK TEETH.

 We have a part time teacher responsible for students who have English as a second language.
 She has up to date knowledge of effective teaching and learning for English language learners and works hard to assist students to reach their appropriate level.